johnsalmon/cpp-counter-based-engine/README.md

   This is called `P::in_bits` in the example code.  `philoxNxW` and `threefryNxW` have `in_bits=W`.

+- the type of value delivered to the output range.
+This is called `P::result_type` in the example code.

 - the number of "random" bits in each value delivered to the output range.
   This is called `P::result_bits` in the example code.   `philoxNxW` and `threefryNxW` have `result_bits=W`.